 Students on Extended Academic Probation who wish to remain in school must apply for an Academic Appeal.
-If approved by the appeal board, the student may remain in school on Extended Academic Probation.
+If approved, the student may remain in school on Extended Academic Probation.
 However, they are not eligible to receive Title IV, HEA program funds but may continue to enroll at their own expense until SAP standards are met.